top of page

 Ladiessss, it's time!
 It is time for us to start building and investing in a herbal medicine shelf right inside of our own homes.

-I don't know about y'all but one of my biggest visions in my home was to have a herbal medicine shelf.
-Even before I really started learning and studying about medicinal use through herbs, I always knew that I just wanted to take care of my family in a very natural and self-sufficient manner; so a medicine shelf was always on my list!
+I don't know about y'all.. but one of my biggest visions of my home was to have a herbal medicine shelf.
+Even before I really started learning about medicinal use through herbs, I always knew that I wanted to take care of my family in a very natural and self-sufficient manner.
 You know one of those nice shelves that have your herbs on display and you can just search for what you need as if you are at the store?
 That's what I'm talking about.
 Let's get into ittt!

 In this blog, I'm gonna talk about three primary things: (1) why start a herbal medicine shelf, (2) how to preserve the life of your herbs, and (3) what accessible herbs could you start off with that is good for dealing with common ailments.

-So why do this anyways when you can just go to the store and grab some NyQuil or Ibuprofen?
+So, why do this anyways when you can just go to the store and grab some NyQuil or Ibuprofen right?

 Starting an herbal medicine shelf is very cost efficient to do.
 It really is inexpensive to start gathering some herbs and storing them.
 Just start small, little bit by little bit and soon it will start to build.
 The lighter the herb, such as flowers or leaves, the lesser they will usually cost.
 Most of the time roots and barks would be a little more expensive or herbs that are harder to acquire.
 Also, buying herbs from your local market or wholesaler will save you a lot of money because it spreads really well over a course of time.
 A little goes a long way.

-With this being cost efficient, it will not be too hard to slowly start investing in these herbs to store on your at home shelf.
-Remember it doesn't have to be filled quickly!!
+With this being cost efficient, it wont be too hard to slowly start investing in acquiring herbs to store on your at home shelf.
+Remember, it doesn't have to be filled quickly!
 My very first herbal blend that I stored for a while was arnica oil and black seed oil.
 I had those two and a few other common herbs to start out with for a while.
-Then slowly I would build my collection, but it doesn't happen overnight.
-Some things are worth going at the slower speeds of life.
+Then, I slowly built my collection but it didn't happen overnight.
+Some things are worth pacing.
 There's much in that harvest.

 It's getting hard in the world right now to really know if something is made of good ingredients with the aim to truly help you get to a healthy state.
-Things to consider are: Does this produce a quick fix, meaning you will be good for a couple of months and then it's back? or even is it something that don't cause a measurable change but negatively interrupts another organ in your body?
-So many times this is the case.
-And we have to make endless trips to the doctor, for stuff that we can really solve at home.
-The safest way to help our bodies fight off sickness or keep its healthy habitat is maintaining a healthy . d i e t . and having a generally good amount of herbal intake.
+Things to consider are: Does this produce a quick fix, meaning you will be good for a couple of months and then it's back?
+Is it something that don't cause a measurable change but negatively interrupts another organ in your body?
+So many times this is the case and we have to make endless trips to the doctor, for stuff that we can really solve at home.
+The safest way to help our bodies fight off sickness or keep its healthy habitat is maintaining a healthy diet and having a generally good amount of herbal intake.

 A herbal medicine shelf at home will be beneficial for today and the future.
 How I like to think when it comes to important things like health, food, and shelter is if the world had a massive shut down, would I be able to have some control over those things without depending on stores, doctors, or anyone else?
-If your answer is no, then I think there may be room to think of how you can position yourself to change that answer.
-We should all be prepared for anything to happen, because guess what, we have very little control on whether circumstances change.
-It's better to be prepared then not.
-Essentially, we should all be striving to provide such services to ourselves.
-Growing our own organic food.
-Knowing how to take care of our family if illness approaches.
-These are skills to acquire that will not disserve us, but keep us ready today and later.
+If my answer is no, then I think there may be room to think of how I can position myself to change that answer.
+We should all be prepared for anything to happen, because guess what, we have very little control over whether circumstances change today or tomorrow.
+It's better to be prepared than not.
+Essentially, we should all be striving to provide such services to ourselves: Growing our own organic food, Knowing how to take care of our family if illness approaches.
+These are skills to acquire that will not take anything away from us, but keep us ready today and later.

-One thing that I stress about, I don't know if others do, but I constantly think about what exactly am I putting in my body.
+One thing that I stress about, I don't know if others do, but I constantly think about what I am putting in my body.
 Like...
 I wanna know it all.
-What exactly is this that you are prescribing to me?
-Like can I see the plant that it's derived from?
+What exactly is this that you are selling to me, or prescribing?
+Can I know the plant that it's derived from?
 Can I smell it? feel it?
 What did you do to it?
 Was TLC in the process, or did you just slaughter it lol?

 The more and more I study the beautiful science and divine nature of herbs, the more I appreciate the senses that the Creator has given me.
 After transitioning to a plant-based lifestyle, my sensory information load has become sooo strong.
 I can smell whether I shouldn't eat something, or feel it with my fingers, or see it with my eyes.
 This sensibility strengthened the more I ate healthier and started to include herbs in my daily intake.
 Have you ever tasted something and was like "Oh nah!
 This is nooot right."
 That's because our senses are designed to help us in everyday life and decisions; one of those things are what we should and shouldn't eat.